Tips On How To Avoid Back Pain & Postural Problems While Working From Home

 Debbie Slater, Massage Therapy

-Attending multiple Zoom meetings or spending longer on the phone than usual can cause aches and strains to our bodies.
+Attending multiple Zoom meetings or spending longer on the phone than usual can cause aches and strains on our bodies.
 I recently wrote a blog and found myself not practicing what I preached by sunbathing in the garden with my laptop balanced on my lap (I don’t mind admitting this as I am sure there are others of you out there who have done this!).

-Sometimes we need to think outside the box, if our dining room tables are not the correct height consider using books or towels to sit on our even put your laptop on.
+Sometimes we need to think outside the box, if our dining room tables are not the correct height consider using books or towels to sit on or even put your laptop on.
 I saw a brilliant photo on social media recently of someone using an ironing board to create a standing desk.

 A good posture when sitting at your workstation is key.
 Here are my top tips for sitting comfortably at a desk:

 - Remember: feet on the floor, use a footrest if possible